andrewwang247/radix-tree/README.md

 ### Unit Tests

 In the debug build, all assertions are enabled and we frequently validate the structural invariants.
+We validate results against pre-computed counts and ranges for various prefixes stored in `resources/solutions.txt`.
 The `trie` class is tested for the following functionality:

 - Default, `initializer_list`, and iterator range constructors.
 - Copy and move semantics for constructors and assignment.